d3/d3-dispatch/README.md

 # d3-dispatch

 Register named callbacks and call them with arguments.
-The dispatch mechanism is a convenient way to loosely-couple code, separating concerns and making code easier to maintain.
+Dispatching is a convenient mechanism for separating concerns with loosely-coupled code.
 D3 components that emit events, such as [d3-xhr](https://github.com/d3/d3-xhr), use d3-dispatch.

 [![dispatching events](http://bl.ocks.org/mbostock/raw/5872848/thumbnail.png)](http://bl.ocks.org/mbostock/5872848)

 Changes from D3 3.x:

-* It is now an error to attempt to register a callback type name that: conflicts with a built-in property on all objects, such as `__proto__` or `hasOwnProperty`; conflicts with a built-in method on dispatch (namely, `on`); conflicts with another callback type on the same dispatch (e.g., `dispatch("foo", "foo")`).
+* It is now an error to attempt to register a callback type that: conflicts with a built-in property on all objects, such as `__proto__` or `hasOwnProperty`; conflicts with a built-in method on dispatch (namely, `on`); or conflicts with another type on the same dispatch (e.g., `dispatch("foo", "foo")`).

-* The exposed `dispatch[type]` field is now strictly a method for invoking callbacks.
+* The exposed [dispatch.*type*](#type) field is now strictly a method for invoking callbacks.
 Use `dispatch.on(type, …)` to get or set callbacks, rather than `dispatch[type].on(…)`.

 <a name="dispatch" href="#dispatch">#</a> <b>dispatch</b>(<i>types…</i>)